-Best guns in Apex Legends Season 5: Ultimate weapon tier list | Dexerto.com
+Apex Legends Season 7 ultimate gun & weapon tier list - Dexerto

 With the potential to kill in a single shot to the head, this bolt-action sniper does ridiculous damage at pretty much any range, and even if you miss the head, you’ll soften up opponents nicely to allow a teammate to finish them off with ease.

-It is worth noting the Kraber does lose a little bit of power because Kings Canyon has a lot more close-range battles.
+It is worth noting the Kraber does lose a little bit of power on Kings Canyon because of the close-range battles.
 POIs like Labs, Market, and caves across the map all reduce the Kraber’s strength a little, but not enough to bump it out of S-Tier.

 Mastiff — Shotgun